 Analytics Idea 3: Promote Success More Often

-You probably have program success data scattered all over the place — maybe in spreadsheets, databases, reports, presentations, and more.
+You probably have program success data scattered all over the place – maybe in spreadsheets, databases, reports, presentations, and more.
 This variety of data sources and formats means it’s not easy or quick to report on program success.
 Many nonprofit organizations only report program results publicly once a quarter or even once a year.
 That leaves large gaps of time for donors to wonder what you’re doing with their money.
 Perhaps they’d feel better if you updated them regularly with innovative posters or flyers made with a digital cutting table or similar equipment, detailing all your progress.

 To communicate success to donors and prospects more frequently, marketing teams need better — hopefully direct — access to program success metrics for promotional purposes throughout the year.
 Applying thoughtful data visualization practices, a well-designed, concise, automated dashboard can help democratize program data and surface success stories throughout your organization.
 Before you ever start building a dashboard however, you’ll probably need to corral and clean up your various data sources with a data engineering project.